froukje/datamapu/content/posts/classical_ml/gradient_boosting.md

 ## Introduction

 *Gradient Boosting*, also called *Gradient Boostimg Machine (GBM)* is a type of [supervised](supervised_unsupervised.md#supervised) Machine Learning algorthm that is based on [ensemble learning]({{< ref "/posts/ml_concepts/ensemble">}}).
 It consists of a sequential series of models, each one trying to improve the errors of the previous one.
-Gradient Boosting can be used for Regression and Classification tasks.
+It can be used for both regression and classification tasks.
+In this post we will give a general introduction and explain the algorithm.
+There are some differences in the details depending on whether a regression or a classification problem is considered.
+Please find the details explained on a simplified example in the separate articles [Gradient Boosting for Regression - Explained]() and [Gradient Boosting for Classification - Explained]().

 ## The Algorithm